Howard, Jokic lead Nuggets past Pistons 104-91

 Jokic had 20 points, 15 rebounds and 11 assists for Denver (47-24).
 The Nuggets improved to 3-0 on a four-game road trip that finishes the regular season.

+Howard was making his first career start and set a scoring high for the third time in four games.
+He had 13 points against the Brooklyn Nets on Saturday and 15 against the Minnesota Timberwolves on Thursday.

+“It has been awesome to get this chance to play and be able to help the team win games,” he said.
+“It means even more to do it at this point in the season.”

 The Pistons (20-51) lost for the 11th time in 13 games.
 Hamadou Diallo led the Pistons with 18 points, Tyler Cook scored 17 and Deividas Sirvydis added a career-high 16.
-The Pistons only dressed eight players, with the oldest being 25-year-old Jahlil Okafor.
+The Pistons only dressed eight players, with the oldest being 25-year-old Jahlil Okafor, and shot 16.2% (6-37) on 3-pointers.

+“We had good looks, and there have been a lot of nights this season where we have knocked those shots down,” Pistons coach Dwane Casey said.
+“I think a lot of our guys are dealing with fatigue — we’re asking them to play a lot of minutes — but you can’t win like that.”

 The first half turned into an unexpected scoring duel between Sirvydis and Howard.
 The rookies each had a career-high 16 points in the half, with Jokic adding 13 points, nine rebounds and nine assists as Denver took a 57-53 lead.